Have you ever written a Business Plan? Did you enjoy the process?

 Lean Canvas is one tool in a suite of business planning tools.
-Specifically it captures the business model story.
-Over at LEANSTACK, we offer 4 additional tools (all designed to also fit on a single page) to extend the Lean Canvas:
+Specifically, it captures the business model story.
+Over at LEANSTACK, we offer four additional tools (all designed to also fit on a single page) to extend the Lean Canvas:

 - Traction Model: Provides sizing and roadmap of the business

-- Customer Factory Blueprint: Deconstructs traction using 5 metrics.
+- Customer Factory Blueprint: Deconstructs traction using five metrics.

 - Validation Plan: Captures new feature ideas/growth strategies to test.

 - Experiment Report: Provides a checklist for designing good experiments.

 Taken together, this suite of lightweight tools helps you spend more time building versus planning your business.